Google Drive at UD

 Accessing Drive

-• If you are already logged in to your UD Google account, click Apps (3 x 3 grid) in the upper right corner of any of the Google Apps services, then click Drive.
+If you're already logged in to your UD Google account, click Apps (3 x 3 grid) in the upper right corner of any of the Google Apps services and then click Drive.

 Sharing Files and Folders